The Teddy Bear Haircut: Every Breed That Pulls It Off Perfectly

 • Save

-This is a classic teddy bear cut on a Cavapoo, and honestly it might be the most polished version I’ve ever seen.
-The groomer kept the body trim at roughly 1–1.5 inches, round and compact, while the face got that signature full, rounded shape — no harsh lines, no choppy edges.
-Just a soft, golden-apricot cloud of a dog.
+This is a classic teddy bear cut on a Cavapoo and it may be one of the best I’ve seen!
+The groomer kept the body trim at a length of roughly 1-1.5 inches, keeping it nice and round and compact, while the face got the signature full, rounded shape, but again without any harsh lines or choppy edges, just a soft, golden-apricot cloud of a dog.

-The green and pink striped leash against that warm caramel coat?
-Chef’s kiss.
-And the mint collar with a circular AirTag holder keeps things practical without killing the aesthetic.
+love that the green and pink striped leash goes with her warm caramel coat! i want this!
+And i really like the mint collar with a circular AirTag holder. very cute!

-Ask your groomer to keep extra length around the ears and chin — that’s what creates the “stuffed animal” effect.
-Trim the paws tight so they look like little round puffs from above.
+Tell your groomer to leave extra length around the ears and chin to create that “stuffed animal” effect.
+Trim the paws so they look like little puffy round paws from above.

-The rounded face shape rounds out the eyes visually, which makes the expression look softer and more open — that’s the payoff every Cavapoo owner is chasing.
+The rounded face shape rounds out the eyes, making the face look softer and more open (and that’s the look every Cavapoo owner is after).

 📸 Photo credit: Instagram @toni_theprincess